-If the district decides to dispose of real property that exceeds \$10,000 in value, the district must first offer to sell it to all community schools and college-preparatory boarding schools for one period of 60 days.
-No later than 60 days after the district board makes the offer, interested governing authorities and boards of trustees must notify the district treasurer of the intent to purchase.
-Hhighperforming community schools as defined by State law are given first priority. and any newly established community schools implementing a community school model that has a track record of high quality academic performance as determined by the Ohio Department of Education (ODE).
+If the district decides to dispose of real property that exceeds \$10,000 in value, the district must offer to sell it to all community schools, and college-preparatory boarding schools, STEM and STEAM schools in the district's territory for one period of 60 days.
+No later than 60 days after the district board makes the offer, interested governing authorities and, boards of trustees or governing bodies must notify the district treasurer of the intent to purchase.
+High-performing community schools as defined by State law are given first priority.
 If more than one governing authority of a high-performing community school notifies the district treasurer of its intention to purchase the property, the board must conduct a public auction.
 Only the schools that notified the district treasurer are eligible to bid at the auction.
-If a high-performing or newly established ODE-defined community school is not interested in buying the property within 60 days of the offer, the Board is then required to proceed with offers sell its real property to from all other start-up community schools and college-preparatory boarding schools within the district.
+If a high-performing community school is not interested in buying the property within 60 days of the offer, the Board is then required to proceed with offers from all other start-up community schools and, college-preparatory boarding schools, STEM or STEAM schools within the district's territory.
 The sale must be for fair market value, as determined by a property appraisal not more than one year old.
-If more than one community school or college-preparatory boarding school notifies the district treasurer of its intention to purchase accepts the offer within 60 days, the district will conduct a public auction.
-Only entities that notified the district treasurer of its intent to purchase are eligible to bid at the auction. sell it to the community school or college-preparatory boarding school whose offer was received first in time.
-If no community schools or collegepreparatory boarding schools notify the district treasurer of its intention to purchase the property accept the offer within 60 days, the district may dispose of the real property in compliance with State law.
+If more than one community school, or college-preparatory boarding school, STEM or STEAM school notifies the district treasurer of its intention to purchase within 60 days, the district will conduct a public auction.
+Only entities that notified the district treasurer of its their intent to purchase are eligible to bid at the auction.
+If no community schools, or college-preparatory boarding schools, STEM or STEAM schools notify the district treasurer of itstheir intention to purchase the property within 60 days, the district may dispose of the real property in compliance with State law.